tsusanto/gt/_posts/2025-10-11-farmers-market-wine-tasting.md

   <figcaption>Farmers Market</figcaption>
 </figure>

 We had lunch at home then visited a local winery less than 20 minutes drive from home.
 I'm so grateful we have easy access to a few charming small wineries without having to drive too far.
 They often have free live music or other fun events.
-It's our first time to this particular winery and we will definitely come back again.
+It's our first time to this particular winery and the music performer today has very chill hawaiian vibes to his music and we really enjoyed it.
+We will definitely come back again.

 <figure>
   <a href="#"><img src="{{ '/images/wine-tasting.jpg' | absolute_url }}" alt=""></a>